nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">**NOTE:**
-The end date cannot be more than 6 days away from the start date.
+The employee must not have taken leave in any of the days within the range provided.
 </div>

 Examples: